mardix/assembly/docs/docs/index.md

 ### **Custom Route**

-Just like Flask, you can use the `mocha.route` decorator for custom routes.
+Just like Flask, you can use the `assembly.route` decorator for custom routes.
 If the the class is decorated, all the the methods will inherit the parent route.

-    from mocha import Mocha, decorators as deco
+    from assembly import Assembly, decorators as deco

     @deco.route("/the-great-catalog")
-    class Catalog(Mocha):
+    class Catalog(Assembly):

         @deco.route("/list/")
         def index(self):